AKNoryx28/askanakmala/README.md

 ### Hi there, I'm Askan 👋

-I'm not a Developer, and newbie!!
+I'm not a Developer, and I'am newbie!!

 ### Connect with me: